asuprem/edna/tutorials/Part 2 - Apache Kafka on Kubernetes/readme.md

 sudo kubectl -n default run kafka-producer -ti --image=strimzi/kafka:0.19.0-kafka-2.5.0 --rm=true --restart=Never -- bin/kafka-console-producer.sh --broker-list edna-cluster-kafka-bootstrap.kafka.svc.cluster.local:9092 --topic my-topic
 ```

 Wait a few moments for it to launch.
-Now you can enter messages.
+Now you can enter messages (records).
 The first message you enter might show an error about a "missing Leader" but this will likely be automatically fixed in the backend by the controller.

 Now you can write messages.
 But first...